pastnetworks/pastnetworks.github.io/programme.md

 ### Day 3 – How to tackle a project?

-*	Lecture 3: Research design <!-- Group of lectures share their experiences followed by a Q & A -->
+*	Lecture 3: Research design
 *	Practical 5: Networks as a model, a tool to gain insight into phenomena and data.
 Poster creation
 *	Practical 6: Network visualization techniques 2: Gephi tutorial
-*	Practical 7: Best practices: data and results deposition and documentation <!-- Introduction to individual / group projects -->
+*	Practical 7: Best practices: data and results deposition and documentation

 ### Day 4 – Projects & Critical Perspectives

 *	Practical 8: Work on projects
-*	Lecture 4: Critical perspectives on historical and archaeological data <!-- Reflections on previous days content-->
+*	Lecture 4: Critical perspectives on historical and archaeological data
 *	Practical 9: Work on projects or elective advanced tutorial
 *	Practical 10: Work on projects or elective advanced tutorial